norydev/NoryDev.github.io/_posts/2017-10-15-introducing-hitchspots-me.md

 In the end, I would ideally like my Bookmarks to contain more information than that, so I will need the payload from a spot detail.
 But for the first iteration, let's start with this minimal data.
 It is enough to pin a Bookmark on a map and color it according to it's rating.

-Hitchwiki's API has several mode for retrieving collections; by city, continent, country or coordinates-bounded area.
+Hitchwiki's API has several modes for retrieving collections; by city, continent, country or coordinates-bounded area.
 As my main goal is to get the spots for a trip from point A to point B, my only option would be to use the "by area" endpoint.

 ### Calculating the areas for a trip

 After a bit of research, I found [OSRM](http://project-osrm.org/), which allows to calculate routes between two points.
-It's open source, and so far, I've been pretty satisfied for the results it gave me.
+It's open source, and so far, I've been pretty satisfied by the results it gave me.

 When I started working on Hitchspots.me, it was possible to hit the API described in their [documentation](http://project-osrm.org/docs/v5.10.0/api/#general-options) but it seems no longer the case <sup id="sup-3"><a href="#footnotes-3">3</a></sup> (renders a 503 for all requests).